Programme/Approved Electives for 2023/24

 Talis Aspire Reading ListAny reading lists will be provided by the start of the course.http://lists.lib.keele.ac.uk/modules/law-20033/lists

 This module aims to introduce students to how law works in the community and facilitate and empower students to take an active and reflective role in their learning, and provide a realistic context in which students can practice their general transferable and applied communication skills.
-Primarily, however, the module fulfils the aims of the new (April 2007) Law programme specification and in particular the aspiration to offer a distinctive opportunity for student learning in Law& Action and to build on Level 1 skills modules.Particularly it provides the students with a unique opportunity to engage with local community organisations, and present their group projects to the local High School as part of the citizenship curriculum.
+Primarily, however, the module offers a distinctive opportunity for student learning in Law in Action and to build on Level 4 skills modules.Particularly it provides the students with a unique opportunity to engage with local community organisations, and present their group projects to the local High School as part of the citizenship curriculum.

 Intended Learning Outcomes

-demonstrate knowledge and understanding of law┐s role in the community: 1be able to communicate legal information to specialist and non-specialist audiences using appropriate techniques and to understand the legal and ethical issues arising: 1be able to apply legal research and problem solving techniques to legal issues in the community including the planning of information providing: 1
+demonstrate knowledge and understanding of law┐s role in the community: 1communicate legal information to specialist and non-specialist audiences using appropriate techniques and to understand the legal and ethical issues arising: 1apply legal research and problem solving techniques to legal issues in the community including the planning of information providing: 1

-8 hours lectures8 hours tutorials4 hours field visits30 hours tutorial preparation40 hours group presentation preparation and research60 hours portfolio preparation
+9 hours lectures9 hours tutorials4 hours field visits28 hours tutorial preparation40 hours group presentation preparation and research60 hours portfolio preparation

 Description of Module Assessment